mo4wez/SayadGanj_Telegram_Bot/README.md

     ```
 6. **Main Database:**

-   You will need a database named wordbook.db for searching words.
+   You will need a database named sayadganj.db for searching words.

 7. **Run the bot:**